dsyer/spring-boot-angular/README.md

 ```
 $ ./ng new client
-$ rm -rf client/node* client/src/favicon.ico
+$ cat client/.gitignore >> .gitignore
-$ cat client/.gitignore >> gitignore
+$ rm -rf client/node* client/src/favicon.ico client/.gitignore client/.git
-$ rm client/.gitignore
+$ sed -i '/node_/anode/' .gitignore
 $ cp -rf client/* .
 $ cp client/.??* .
 $ sed -i -e 's,dist,target/classes/static,' .angular-cli.json
 ```

 We discarded the node modules that the CLI installed because we want the frontend plugin to do that work for us in an automated build.
-We also edited the `.angular-cli.json` (a bit like a `pom.xml` for the Angular CLI app) to point the output from the ANgular build to a location that will be packaged in our JAR file.
+We also edited the `.angular-cli.json` (a bit like a `pom.xml` for the Angular CLI app) to point the output from the Angular build to a location that will be packaged in our JAR file.

 ## Building